WHO BUYS FOOTBALL AND BASEBALL CARDS

 Resellers/investors: Those involved in the sports card reselling and investing sector make up a growing portion of buyers.
 Online resellers study the market, buy undervalued cards, grade and resell them for profit.
 Investors see cards as an alternative asset class and hold cards long-term or flip them opportunistically based on player performance.
 Resellers are quick to acquire rookie cards of hyped prospects or stars after big games/moments that spike short-term interest.

-Read also: BASEBALL CARDS MARKET SIZE
+Read also: PEOPLE WHO BUY BASEBALL CARDS

 Team/player fans: Diehard fans of specific NFL teams or MLB franchises often collect cards featuring their favorite squads or notable alumni.
 Fans may acquire game-used relic cards, autographed memorabilia, or rookie cards of franchise heroes to showcase their fandom.
 Stars like Tom Brady, LeBron James, Mike Trout gain dedicated collectors who follow their entire careers capturing on cardboard.